Taking a Break at Cosmic Noon: Continuum-selected Low-mass Galaxies Require Long Burst Cycles: Constraints on Burst Parameters from Data

 \subsection{Constraints from Balmer Break Alone}

-In the above section and in \autoref{fig:2d-dist}, we show only a small selection of burst parameter combinations.
+In the above section and in \autoref{fig:2d-dist}, we show only a small selection of burst-parameter combinations.
 To more thoroughly demonstrate the regions of \db-\sigsf\ parameter space that are allowed and excluded by our sample, we compare one-dimensional distributions of the Balmer break strength from the simulated ensembles to our observed population in \autoref{fig:bb_hist}.
-To evaluate the agreement between the observed and modeled distributions, we perform a Kolmogorov--Smirnov test on the Balmer break distributions and consider model distributions with $p<0.05$ to be poorly matched to the data.
+To evaluate the agreement between the observed and modeled distributions, we perform a Kolmogorov--Smirnov test on the Balmer break distributions.
+To account for uncertainty in the Balmer break measurement (particularly in the strong Balmer breaks as seen in \autoref{fig:2d-dist}), we perturb the measured Balmer breaks around their best-fit values by drawing from a normal distribution with $\sigma$ equal to the measurement uncertainty.
+For each realization, we measure the KS-test p-value comparing the perturbed data distribution to the predicted model distribution for each \db--\sigsf\ pair.
+We measure the median p-value from the 1000 realization and consider model distributions with $\bar{p}<0.05$ to be poorly matched to the data.
+The median p-values are shown in \autoref{fig:bb_hist}.

-The distributions of Balmer break strength shown in \autoref{fig:bb_hist} clearly demonstrate that star formation in the observed galaxies is not dominated by short bursts or bursts with small amplitudes.
+The distributions of Balmer break strengths shown in \autoref{fig:bb_hist} clearly demonstrate that star formation in the observed galaxies is not dominated by short bursts or bursts with small amplitudes.
 The simulated ensembles in both of these cases yield Balmer break strength distributions that are limited to values below $\sim$2, while the observed distribution reaches significantly higher values.
 For exceedingly high values of \db\ and \sigsf, the simulated Balmer break distributions are skewed to higher values than those of the observed galaxies.

 The observed Balmer break distribution clearly favors a region of parameter space with \db\ $\gtrsim$ 100 Myr and \sigsf\ $\gtrsim 0.8$ dex.
 We defer a more rigorous parameter optimization for future work, which will involve a significantly larger sample and more sophisticated generation of model SFHs.
 A larger dataset will allow us to better sample the underlying distribution and more confidently analyze its shape while a more flexible approach to generating SFHs will remove the dependence of the simulated distribution shape on the precise parameterization of the bursty SFHs.